vazome/price-grabber/README.md

 This is a fun project originating from a bet I made with a friend.
 With this tool you can check price of goods on variety of online grocers.

 ## Prerequisites
-- Bash 4
-  - Was released in 2009, I guess you shouldn't bother checking 😄
 - Python 3
   - BeautifulSoup4 package `pip3 install BeautifulSoup4`
   - selenium packge `pip3 install selenium`